ggesm/sp25-cse110-lab3/standup.md

 ---

 ## Member Checkup
+[Check on the work each member has done to keep track on who is doing what]

+---

 Team Member: [Insert Name] <br>
 * **Yesterday's Work:** [If you did any work, briefly describe the work that you did] <br>